seoelab/Seoela-personal-website/content/authors/admin/_index.md

 ---
 Welcome to my webpage!

-I am a first-year Economics Ph.D. student at Indiana University, with a strong focus on applied macroeconomics and labor economics.
+I am a second-year Economics Ph.D. student at Indiana University, with a focus on applied macroeconomics and labor economics.
 Prior to pursuing my Ph.D., I had the opportunity to work as a labor economist for the Idaho Department of Labor, where I gained valuable insights into the real-world applications of economic principles.

-My academic journey began with a Bachelor's degree in mathematics and physics from the esteemed College of Idaho, where I developed a solid foundation in quantitative analysis.
-Subsequently, I obtained a Master's degree in economics from Boise State University, further deepening my understanding of economic theory and its practical implications.
+My academic journey began with a Bachelor's degree from the College of Idaho.
+Subsequently, I obtained a Master's degree in economics from Boise State University.

 I am deeply passionate about researching and unraveling complex economic phenomena that impact society on a large scale.
 As a curious and driven individual, I continually seek to contribute to the advancement of economic knowledge, both in academia and beyond.